hairyf/vue3-pixi/README.md

 > Use Vue 3 to create PixiJS applications

-This library provides it's own vue renderer that will create PixiJS objects instead of html elments.
-It's still pretty early in development, but should already support a great amount of features from PixiJS.
+This library provides it's own vue renderer that will create PixiJS objects instead of html elements.

 ```html
 <script setup lang="ts">